Absorption Times for Discrete Whittaker Processes and Non-Intersecting Brownian Bridges: Introduction

 where

-Using a result from \cite{lie} we find that this agrees with the distribution function of twice the square of the maximum height of a pair of non-intersecting reflected Brownian bridges, each starting and ending at zero.
+Using a~result from~\cite{lie}, we find that this agrees with the distribution function of twice the square of the maximal height of a~pair of non-intersecting reflected Brownian bridges, each starting and ending at zero.
+The result we use from~\cite{lie} is the formula~(1.18) in that paper and to write it in the form required here we follow a~procedure similar to that given in~\cite{kat} for the absorbing case and then symmetrise the coefficients in the resulting series~-- see Section~\ref{nibb} for more details.

 For $r=4$, we obtain (partially numerically)

 where